nyson/haste-gapi/README.md

 import Haste.GAPI

--- | Retrieving a token (config is defined elsewhere) main = withGAPI Auth.config $ \token ->
+-- | Retrieving a token (config is defined elsewhere) main = withGAPI Auth.config $ \token -> do
-	if oa2Success token
+     success <- oa2Success token
-  		then do
+     if success
+        then putStrLn $ "We're in!"
-          	error <- errorMsg token
+  	else do error <- errorMsg token
           	putStrLn $ "There was an error: " ++ error
-  		else putStrLn $ "We're in!"

 ```

 ### Making a request with RequestM (rexec)!